mintapi/mintapi/README.md

 ## IMPORTANT: mintapi 2.0 vs 1.x

-We recently released 2.0, which supports (and only supports) the new Mint UI.
-If your account still has the original UI with the nav on *top*, please install the latest 1.x release: `pip install mintapi<2.0`.
-If your account has the new UI with the nav on the *left*, you'll need to install at least 2.0: `pip install mintapi>=2.0`.
+We recently released 2.0, which supports (and only supports) the new Mint UI:

+ * If your account still has the original UI with the nav on *top*, please install the latest 1.x release: `pip install mintapi<2.0`
+ * If your account has the new UI with the nav on the *left*, you'll need to install at least 2.0: `pip install mintapi>=2.0`

 Please note that due to data changes on the Mint.com side as well as various new features and changes on the mintapi side, there are various breaking changes.
 Please see [the CHANGELOG](https://github.com/mintapi/mintapi/blob/main/CHANGELOG.md) for details.